mantidproject/documents/Design/PocoStringTokenizer.md

 ## Requirements

-We need to find a solution that provides a consistent experience for our users regardless of which version of poco is available on the user's platform.
+We need to find a solution that provides a consistent experience for our users regardless of which version of poco is available on their operating system.

 ## Implementation possibilities